timothycarambat/iagreek_app/readme.md

 RDBMS: Postgres >= 9.6
 Google: GOOGLE_PLACES_API

+**BIG NOTE:**
+The tables for `iagreek` marketing are made with THIS folder.
+Since both applications are needed to run concurrently to have the full ecosystem, they should both talk to the tables that are made in the application for now.

 ## To get started with development
 _I assume you already have some kind of PHP + webserver setup_